mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

  The vanishing and exploding gradient descent problem arises from scaling $diag(\lambda)^{t}$. <br />

 In this example, the power method detects the largest eigenvalue $\lambda_{i}$ of $W$ as well as its eigenvector and accordingly, it rules out all components that are orthogonal to $W$.
-The orthogonal components are the clutter features to be dropped.
+The orthogonal components are the uninteresting features to be dropped.

 ### Poor Correspondence between Local and Global Structure